metabase/metabase/docs/questions/query-builder/expressions/countif.md

 # CountIf

-`CountIf` counts the total (not unique) rows in a table that match a condition.
+`CountIf` counts the total number of rows in a table that match a condition. `CountIf` counts every row, not just unique rows.

 Syntax: `CountIf(condition)`.